Wolfie3D/alx-system_engineering-devops/0x00-shell_basics/README.md

 the file 9-firstdirdeletion deletes the directory my_first_directory that is in the /tmp directory. the file 10-back changes the working directory to the previous one the file 11-lists is a script that lists all files (even ones with names beginning with a period character, which are normally hidden) in the current directory and the parent of the working directory and the /boot directory (in this order), in long format. the file 12-file_type has a script that prints the type of the file named iamafile.
-The file iamafile will be in the /tmp directory when we will run your script.
+The file iamafile will be in the /tmp directory when we will run your script the file 13-symbolic_link creates  a symbolic link to /bin/ls, named __ls__.
+The symbolic link should be created in the current working directory.